National Association for Community College Entrepreneurship: Programs and initiatives

 In 2017 NACCE started its nationwide communities of practice, enabling entrepreneurial practitioners and leaders to share best practices and thought leadership.
 In 2019, 400 participants attended the ESHIP Summit to network and share best practices for ecosystem building.
 In 2020, NACCE launched the Women in Entrepreneurship Center of Practice and the Global Entrepreneurship Center of Practice, bringing its total number of centers of practice to nine.

 In 2021, NACCE represented community colleges in policy discussions at the White House, state governor's offices, the Small Business Administration, and in local communities across the United States.

 The organization participates in a number of annual entrepreneurship celebrations, including National Entrepreneurship Week, Global Entrepreneurship Week, and other observances that bring together entrepreneurial ecosystems responsible for creating opportunity in local, national, and global communities.

+NACCE and Verizon partnered in 2021 and launched "Verizon Small Business Digital Ready."
+The program offers businesses free support to enable digital readiness through customized curriculum, helping to offset the negative impact of the pandemic, which had a disproportionate impact on minority-owned small businesses.

+The "Entrepreneurial College of the Future" was also launched in 2022.
+This led to the creation of a comprehensive, free database of innovative practices that can be shared nationwide.

+Publications

+In 2019, NACCE published Community Colleges as Incubators of Innovation.
+In 2020, NACCE published its second book, Impact ED: How Community College Entrepreneurship Creates Equity and Prosperity, by Rebecca Corbin, Andrew Gold, and Mary Beth Kerly.
+Also in 2020, NACCE moved its national headquarters to a campus of Wake Technical Community College in Cary, North Carolina, while still maintaining an administrative office in Springfield, Massachusetts.

-Annual Conference
+Annual conference

 NACCE's annual conference provides the opportunity for community college professionals to gather together to identify opportunities and create positive organizational and community change through entrepreneurship.
 Each year at the conference awards are presented for Entrepreneurial College of the Year, Entrepreneurial President, and Lifetime Achievement.